 When this exercise is performed in conjunction with a transaction-activity review, and conducted as part of the remediation process, firms can build a strong view of their customer base and identify whether they are conducting activity in-line with expectations.
 This two- step periodic process first elevates the files to a known level on a common playing field and then allows the firm to prioritise client files under the remediation programme.

 The diagram below sets out one possible approach for implementing this two-step process.

-The first step in this approach is for the organization to conduct a triage process up front to determine how to identify high-risk files.
+The first step in this approach is for the organisation to conduct a triage process up front to determine how to identify high-risk files.
 This may include assessing different product sets or client types, such as those that have links to offshore activities or with higher-risk ultimate beneficial owners.
-Once the files have been prioritized into high-risk and low-risk activities, the organization should establish a remediation standard that focuses on remediating the key areas of risk.
+Once the files have been prioritised into high-risk and low-risk activities, the organisation should establish a remediation standard that focuses on remediating the key areas of risk.